lake-bramlett/pokedex/readme.md

 ## Setup/Installation Requirements

-* Open in an ES6 compatible browser
+* Open in an ES6 compatible mobile browser, or use the chrome console to preview mobile display
 * Internet not included!

+## Using the Pokedex

+_Enter a Pokemon name to search by name, or click left and right on the D-pad to browse all Pokemon in order.
+Pokemon can be queried by type by clicking on the type selector._

 ## Link to GitHub Pages